samuelsih/samuelsih/README.md

 Welcome to my Github's profile.
 My name is Samuel, now I'm second year student at Sepuluh Nopember Institute of Technology.
 <br/>
-I'm currently interest in Backend now, especially Laravel.
+I'm currently interest in Backend now, with Laravel framework from PHP.
 Still learning and growing until now 🎉.
 <br />

 <div>